 The Draper Center for Community Partnerships offers an assortment of engagement opportunities through its student-coordinated programs.
 Each of the following provides a mutually-beneficial opportunity to get involved in the world around you.
 For more information, or to get involved, contact the program coordinators or stop by the Draper Center office.

 Alternabreak is a week-long community engagement trip during Spring Break.
 Students commit their break to volunteering with organizations in the larger community, addressing social issues such as environmental justice, homelessness, and hunger.
-Coordinators lead three trips each spring, in San Francisco, San Diego, and Los Angeles.
-You can sign up to join a planning committee in winter or to participate on a trip in spring.
+Coordinators lead 3 trips each spring, in Los Angeles, San Francisco, and Oakland (in partnership with the Office of Black Student Affairs).
+You can sign up to participate on a trip during the fall.

-The English as a Second Language (ESL) Tutoring Program gives staff at Pomona College the opportunity to improve their English speaking, writing, and reading skills though one-on-one meetings with students.
+The English as a Second Language + (ESL+) Tutoring Program gives staff at Pomona College the opportunity to improve their English speaking, writing, reading, computer literacy skills though one-on-one meetings with students.
 Interested staff sign-up and are paired with one or more 5C students who put together weekly lesson plans.
 The program is a great opportunity for staff and students to build valuable relationships and learn from each other.
-Email the Draper Center for more information.

 Learning IN Collaboration (LINC)